Computer-generated imagery

-Computer-generated imagery (CGI) is a specific-technology or application of computer graphics for creating or improving images in art, printed media, simulators, videos and video games.
+Computer-generated imagery (CGI) is a specific application of computer graphics for creating or improving images in art, printed media, simulators, videos, and video games.
 These images are either static (i.e. still images) or dynamic (i.e. moving images).
 CGI both refers to 2D computer graphics and (more frequently) 3D computer graphics with the purpose of designing characters, virtual worlds, or scenes and special effects (in films, television programs, commercials, etc.).
-The application of CGI for creating/improving animations is called computer animation (or CGI animation).
+The application of CGI for creating or improving animations is called computer animation (or CGI animation).

 History

 The first feature film to use CGI as well as the composition of live-action film with CGI was Vertigo, which used abstract computer graphics by John Whitney in the opening credits of the film.
 The first feature film to make use of CGI with live action in the storyline of the film was the 1973 film Westworld.
 The first feature film to present a fully CGI character was the 1985 film Young Sherlock Holmes, showcasing a fully animated stained glass knight character.
-Other early films that incorporated CGI include Demon Seed (1977), Star Wars (1977), Tron (1982), Star Trek II: The Wrath of Khan (1982), Golgo 13: The Professional (1983), The Last Starfighter (1984), The Abyss (1989), Terminator 2: Judgement Day (1991), and Jurassic Park (1993).
+Other early films that incorporated CGI include Demon Seed (1977), Star Wars (1977), Tron (1982), Star Trek II: The Wrath of Khan (1982), Golgo 13: The Professional (1983), The Last Starfighter (1984), The Return of Godzilla (1984), The Abyss (1989), Terminator 2: Judgement Day (1991), and Jurassic Park (1993).
 The first music video to use CGI was Will Powers' "Adventures in Success" (1983).
 In 1995, Pixar's Toy Story became the first fully CGI feature film, marking a historic milestone for both animation and film-making.